 - Standard deviation

 This is the simplest possible of the absolute measures of dispersion and is defined as the difference between the largest and smallest values of the variable.
-The formula for range would be read as the largest value minus smallest value.
-Symbolically, it is read as L minus S. Take a look at the simple illustration on range in the figure below.
+The formula for range would be read as the largest value minus the smallest value.
+Symbolically, it is read as L minus S. Take a look at the simple illustration of the range in the figure below.
 The largest value in the data set is 11.
 The smallest value in the data set is 4.
 Hence; the range is 11 minus 4 and this makes 7.
 This is an example of one of the absolute measures of dispersion.

 Absolute Measures of Dispersion: Quartile Deviation

 Before we move on to learn about one of the absolute measures of dispersion – quartile deviation, let’s think about what quartiles mean.
 Quartiles are the measures that divide the data into four equal parts; each portion contains an equal number of observations.
 Thus, there are three quartiles.
 The first quartile is denoted by Q1.
 It is also called as lower quartile.
 It has 25% of the items of the distribution below it and 75% of the items are greater than it.
 The second quartile is denoted by Q2.
 It is nothing but; the median of the data.
 It has 50% of items below it and 50% of the observations above it.
 The third quartile is denoted by Q3.
 It is also called as upper quartile.
 It has 75% of the items of the distribution below it and 25% of the items above it.
 Thus, Q1 and Q3 denote the two limits within which central 50% of the data lies.
 In other words, the third quartile minus the first quartile is equivalent to the medium of the data.
 That is it!